-PRIMARY INTEREST.
+PRIMARY INTEREST-One of the basic metaprograms is the PRIMARY INTEREST.
 Each person has preferences that reveal the focus of attention.
 This is essential in team forming, especially sales teams, because the knowledge of this metaprogram can aid the creation of a compatible team that will be aimed towards the customers, activities, information, products and location.